zachcarlson/ASLImageRecognition/README.md

 python .\step06_training.py KNN HyperTweak 3 5 10 15 20 30 40 50

 ```
-12.  **Run CNN.** There are several optoins for CNN to tune various hyperparameters:
+12.  **Run CNN.** If `VisLayers` is selected, figures will be saved in `figures/cnn_layers`.
+There are several optoins for CNN to tune various hyperparameters:

 ```
 #runs CNN with default values of epochs=10, kernel_size=[5,3], dropout=0.2, strides=[5,3]
 #NOTE: First kernel_size and stride values are used in the first convolutional layer, the second values are used in the second convolutional layer.
 python .\step06_training.py CNN

-#runs CNN with default values and outputs feature map visualizations
+#runs CNN with default values and outputs feature map visualizations, saved in figures/cnn_layers
 python .\step06_training.py CNN VisLayers

 #runs CNN with hyperparameter loops.
 Uses epochs=10, kernel_sizes=[[5,3],[4,4]], dropouts=[.2,.25], strides=[5,3]